DEEP HEALING VERSUS SYMPTOM REMOVAL

 Deep healing therefore usually takes longer and involves lifestyle changes as well.
 It is more work for both the client and the practitioner.
 Lifestyle, in fact, is always central and this is a good way to tell if your doctor is focused on symptoms or on deeper healing.
 In the long run, however, it saves time and lots of money, and may save your life as well.

 The nutrition and lifestyle programs I design are for deep healing.
-They are described in other articles on this website such as Nutritional Balancing And Why I Recommend It.
+They are described in other articles on this website such as Development And Why I Recommend It.
 Symptom removal occurs as a “side effect“ of these programs.
 I know that many people do not want healing, and just prefer a quick fix.
 I understand and accept this, but in this article I want to help the reader to understand why healing is so much better.

 Deep healing also requires development.
 This is a very special process described in a number of articles on this website, such as Introduction To Development.